abayala/T2_P5_MPC/README.md

 Where it can be observed that the cte and epsi error are the ones with most weight.
 I also added a reference velocity term to avoid the car stopping in the curves, this is the ref_v = 70 km/h

-Some important comments of this part of the code
+Some important comments of the next part of the code

 ´´´
             AD<double> f0 = coeffs [ 0 ] + coeffs [ 1 ] * x0 + coeffs [ 2 ] * pow ( x0 , 2 ) + coeffs [ 3 ] * pow ( x0 , 3 );